github/codeql-action/README.md

 ### Configuration
 You may optionally specify additional queries for CodeQL to execute by using a config file.
 The queries must belong to a [QL pack](https://help.semmle.com/codeql/codeql-cli/reference/qlpack-overview.html) and can be in your repository or any public repository.
 You can choose a single .ql file, a folder containing multiple .ql files, a .qls [query suite](https://help.semmle.com/codeql/codeql-cli/procedures/query-suites.html) file, or any combination of the above.
 To use queries from other repositories use the same syntax as when [using an action](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses).

-You can disable the default queries using `ignore-default-queries: true`.
+You can disable the default queries using `disable-default-queries: true`.

 You can choose to ignore some files or folders from the analysis, or include additional files/folders for analysis.
 This *only* works for Javascript and Python analysis.
 Identifying potential files for extraction: